Updated on July 5, 2022.

 - Video calling/Screen sharing tool

 Even the best checks and re-checks, the truth remains that “whatever could go wrong, would go wrong.”
 It’s sad, but that’s life.

 However, with a software demo platform like Walnut, you can run your demos in an encapsulated sales demo environment or sandbox environment.
 That’s our fancy way of saying our tech ensures that your demos run as smooth as butter without any bugs or loading times.

 Aside from your sales tech stack, you also need to check what you want to say.
 It’s no use having a great internet connection and zero bugs only for you to stammer your way through the presentation.

 So instead of leaving things to chance, it’d be great to write a demo script that'll keep you focused.
 Of course, the script isn’t set in stone, and some things might change as you go along.
 The script’s point is to help you identify important issues you don’t want to miss.

 When you rehearse your script well, you’ll also become more confident during your presentation.

 Create personalized demos — at scale

 Each prospect is unique, so don’t try to use a blanket format for your product demos.

-Before the demo, you must have uncovered some pain points and challenges that your prospects face, so personalize your demo to address your prospects’ specific pains.
+Before the demo experience, you must have uncovered some pain points and challenges that your prospects face, so personalize your sales demo to address your prospects’ specific pains.